DripEmail/slate/source/includes/shopper_activity/_product_activity.md

 # Product Activity

-Product Activity will not show up directly on people's timelines.
-If a product's price is updated, then a "Product price reduced" event will show on the timeline of any person who has added that product to a cart at a higher price within the last 2 weeks and who has not placed an order for that product.
+Using the Product Activity endpoint will enable product-triggered automations in your Drip account.
+An example: price drop notifications.
+Send an email when a product in a customer’s cart drops in price, encouraging the customer to return and place an order.

 ## Create or update a product